djmgit/Migrator/README.md

  - You can generate a plan for all the topics in the cluster using the **-a** option : ``` migrator -z 127.0.0.1 -a -b 1,2,3,4```
  - Optinally you can apply filters.
 For example you can only reassign those topics which start with the pattern "topic".
 You can use regex to do this. ``` migrator -z 127.0.0.1 -a -b 1,2,3,4 -f "^topic"```

  Please note that, in the above examples it has been assumed that your kafka binaries are present under **/opt/kafka/bin**.
+If it is not the case then please provide path to your kafka bin folder with --kafkapath option.
+Simplest option will be to keep a copy of kafka under /opt as already mentioned above.

+ ### Contributing

+ The main motivation of the tool is to simplify the process of topic partition reassignment in kafka as the original commands provided by kafka are somewhat crude.
+ If you think you can simplify/improve the process further, then please send a pull request.
+I will be more than happy to review and merge it.
+ Please make sure that you create an issue for every pull request.